Hashir-Jamil/LongBox/LOG.md

     Ahan: Converted postgresql data to json files, finished CommentStubDB.java implementation and added more tests for CommentDaoImpl.java.
 Also updated ReadMe/ Wiki with updated feature list and latest screenshots.
     Eric: Added ability for user to navigate to comic book pgae by clicking on comic book in their reading / read table in profile
+    Oscar: Finished implementing cancel button for "About Me" section and created test case for updating the field in database.